Verify data integrity of files copied in using Teracopy alternative replacement tool

 Have a good day!

-Let’s take a look first with Copywhiz on how we can achieve this.
+Let’s take a look on how to achieve this using Copywhiz:

 What is Copywhiz?